OpenBagTwo/Arrested-Development/README.md

 from growing into an adult.

-If you later on decide that you would like your eternal child to grow into an adult mob, you can nametag it "big", and it will begin ageing as usual (it should take about 20 minutes to grow up, unassisted).
+If you later on decide that you would like your eternal child to grow into an adult mob, you can nametag it "grow", and it will begin ageing as usual (it should take about 20 minutes to grow up, unassisted).

 ## Compatibility

 This datapack has been tested on versions:

+- [x] 1.21.6